 While at Dallas Theological Seminary (DTS), Steve spent time in personal counseling wrestling with depression and anxiety.
 This was a difficult time; however, slowly through therapy, friends, and his church Steve was able to find healing and learn a lot through the process.
 He decided to switch into the counseling program after realizing he wanted to work with people one-on-one and receiving confirmation from family and friends.
 He went on to earn his Master’s in Counseling at DTS.

-Primarily, Steve prefers to work with adults, couples or teens.
+Primarily, Steve works with adults of all ages.
 Some of the issues he seeks to help with are depression, anxiety, trauma, loneliness, isolation, anger, communication skills, getting unstuck, conflict management, assertiveness, suicidality, intimacy, infidelity, relationship issues, emotional awareness, and negative thinking.
 He considers his Christian faith an important part of the counseling process as it frames the inherent worth of the people with whom he counsels.
 Steve enjoys hearing people’s stories about who they are and where they are going in life.
 He wants to help them feel heard and through that, provide empathic understanding to help them work through their struggles and difficulties.

 Outside of counseling, Steve can be found playing guitar at his church and playing banjo with several musicians around the Dallas area (or wherever he can find a group!).
 Steve enjoys writing music as well and feels it is a great creative outlet.
 Steve’s Christian faith continues to be important to him and it impacts all aspects of his life in some way or form.